SingularisArt/Website/content/post/note-taking-with-latex-part-1/index.md

 The first line tells vimtex which pdf viewer to use.
 The second line tells vimtex which type of tex to use.
 The third line configure the concealment.
-This is a feature where LaTeX code is replaced or made invisible when your cursor isn't on that line.
+This is a feature where LaTeX code's replaced or made invisible when your cursor isn't on that line.
 By making `\\[`, `\\]`, `$` invisible, they're less obtrusive which gives you a better overview of the document.
-This feature also replaces `\\in` by `∈`.
+This feature also replaces `\\"i"n` by `∈`.
 The final line tells vimtex to not open the QuickFix list every time it compiles a file for you.

 {{< video src="videos/conceallevel.mp4" controls="false" autoplay="true" loop="true" muted="true">}}